uccser/cs-unplugged/docs/source/author/topics.rst

   </map>
   <img src="../_static/img/topics_adding_unit_plan_flowchart.png" usemap="#unit-plan-map">

-The Markdown file containing the content og the unit plan:
+The Markdown file containing the content of the unit plan:

-- **Is in:** the unit plan directory, e.g. the unit plan file for Binary Numbers Unit Plan 2 will be in ``topics/content/en/binary-numbers/unit-plan-2/``.
+- **Is in:** the unit plan directory, e.g. the unit plan file for Binary Unit Plan 2 will be in ``topics/content/en/binary/unit-plan-2/``.
 - **Is called:** ``<unit-plan-key>.md`` where ``<unit-plan-key>`` is the key (:ref:`what-is-a-key`) of the unit plan and the name of the directory it is in, e.g. ``unit-plan-2.md``.